 Full mouth reconstruction can be a lengthy process, up to one year, in order to achieve your full desired results.
 The treatment is usually divided into segments, focusing on either one part of the mouth or technique per session.
 For this reason, the recovery periods after each session will also vary.
 For example, dental implants take three to six months to heal fully.
 Most other procedures however will begin to heal within a day of the surgery and discomfort can be controlled with over-the-counter pain medications.
 As with any surgery, there are some potential risks.
 The primary risks of full mouth reconstruction include tooth sensitivity, decay and gum disease, breakage, and allergic reactions.

-At your initial consultation with Dr. Ahmed or Dr. Kitchen in Alexandria, Virginia, your doctor will fully assess your teeth, mouth, dimensions, and evaluate your concerns.
+At your initial consultation with Dr. Ahmed in Alexandria, Virginia, your doctor will fully assess your teeth, mouth, dimensions, and evaluate your concerns.
 It is important for us to get a full picture of your prior dental work, which may need to be removed or replaced.
 Please tell the doctor about any allergies you have, medications you take, drinking and smoking habits, and preexisting health conditions.
 If you are considering a full mouth reconstruction surgery to restore function and beauty to your mouth, call Old Town Smiles to schedule a consultation today.

 Full mouth reconstruction surgery is highly customizable with no treatment being exactly the same.
 For this reason, a full in-person consultation is necessary before any cost estimate can be made.
-Feel free to contact us through our online form to request an appointment in with Dr. Kitchen or Dr. Ahmed and get started on your full mouth reconstruction!
+Feel free to contact us through our online form to request an appointment in with Dr. Ahmed and get started on your full mouth reconstruction!